 5. Shauger Hill Trail

-This loop hike includes more hiking through the maple-beech forested terrain, as well as pine areas.
+This loop hike includes more hiking through the maple-beech forested terrain and pine areas.
 It does include hills if you are looking for more of a workout.

-Also of note, this trail does cross the Pierce Stocking Scenic Drive route and Shauger Hill Road, two times each.
-The drive does get quite busy in the summer, so exercise extra caution around the crossings.
+Also, this trail crosses the Pierce Stocking Scenic Drive route and Shauger Hill Road two times each.
+The drive gets busy in the summer, so exercise extra caution around the crossings.

 How to get there: From the visitor center, head north on M-22 to M-109, continuing left.
-After 3.4 miles, you’ll turn left at the entrance to the Pierce Stocking Scenic Drive.
+After 3.4 miles, you’ll turn left at the Pierce Stocking Scenic Drive entrance.
 There will be a parking lot on your right just before going through the ticket booths for the drive, where you can find the trailhead.

 Drive Time from Philip A. Hart Visitor Center: 8 minutes